w3c/wai-tutorials/source/forms/grouping.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-**Note:** Depending on the configuration, some screen readers read out the legend either _with every form element_, _once_, or _not at all_.
+**Note:** Depending on the configuration, some screen readers read out the legend either _with every form element_, _once_, or, rarely, _not at all_.
 To accommodate this consider the following:

 * Make the legend as short as possible for situations in which it is read together with the label each time.
 * Make the individual labels sufficiently self-explanatory for situations in which legends are not read aloud, without repeating the legend in every label.